Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 This is not how some Republican politicians have described the insurgency.

-Appearing on Ingraham’s show in May, Sen. Ron Johnson, R-Wis., Said he condemned the Capitol violation as well as violence, but said it was wrong to call it an insurgency .
+Appearing on the Ingrahams show in May, Sen. Ron Johnson, R-Wis., Said he condemned the Capitol violation as well as the violence, but said it was wrong to call it an insurgency.

-Johnson has since said he doesn’t want the violent actions of a few being used to attack everyone.
+Johnson has since said he doesn’t want the violent actions of a few being used to attack everything.

 Rep Andrew Clyde, after watching video footage of rioters walking the Capitol, said it looked like a normal sightseeing visit.
 Other video evidence from January 6 showed Clyde, R-Ga., Helping to barricade the doors of the house in an attempt to prevent rioters from entering.